-The change in the fair value of the derivative warrant liabilities, measured using Level 3 inputs, for the three and six months ended June 30, 2021 is summarized as follows:
+The change in the fair value of the derivative warrant liabilities, measured using Level 3 inputs, for the three months ended March 31, 2021 is summarized as follows:

-Derivative warrant liabilities at January 1, 2021 \$ - Issuance of Public and Private Warrants 16,340,000 Change in fair value of derivative warrant liabilities (1,935,000) Derivative warrant liabilities at March 31, 2021 \$ 14,405,000 Transfer of Public Warrants to Level 1 (8,710,000) Transfer of Private Warrants to Level 2 (5,695,000) Change in fair value of derivative warrant liabilities - Derivative warrant liabilities at June 30, 2021 \$
+Derivative warrant liabilities at January 1, 2021 \$ - Issuance of Public and Private Warrants 16,340,000 Change in fair value of derivative warrant liabilities (1,935,000) Derivative warrant liabilities at March 31, 2021 \$ 14,405,000

-Note 9 - Subsequent Events
+Note 10 - Subsequent Events

-The Company has evaluated subsequent events and transactions that occurred up to the date unaudited condensed financial statements were available to be issued.
-Based upon this review, the Company did not identify any subsequent events that would have required adjustment or disclosure in the unaudited condensed financial statements.
+The Company has evaluated subsequent events and transactions that occurred up to the date the condensed financial statements were issued.
+Based upon this review, the Company did not identify any subsequent events that would have required adjustment or disclosure in the financial statements.